kierenholt/curfew/README.md

 booking list shows detail i.e. start to end time add setup guide pages

-add shortcut to change name that used once and changes their name

 get curfew to show up for dns in firefox etc.

 device needs to show most recent request

 match more than one domain component using dot

-maintenance to cleanup cached promises etc.

 option to view deleted users / groups / devices in lists